pranay7293/Snake-2D/README.md

        Music Icon: Will enable and disable Background music.
        Speaker Icons: Will enable and disable Game Sounds.

    1 Player GamePlay: Will have Score, Lives, Floating Text elements, and Pause buttons.
    Pause: will affect gameplay to pause and the player will get options to Resume and Exit.
    Resume: will resume the gameplay from where it is Paused.
    Exit: will load the Lobby page.
    On GameOver: Player will get Reply and Exit options.
    Reply: Replay the same mode.
    Exit: will load the Lobby page.
+   On YouWin: Player will get Replyagain and Exit options.
+   Replyagain: Replay the same mode.
+   Exit: will load the Lobby page.

+   2 Players GamePlay: Will have Score, Lives, Floating Text elements, and Pause buttons.
+   Pause: will affect gameplay to pause and the player will get options to Resume and Exit.
+   Resume: will resume the gameplay from where it is Paused.
+   Exit: will load the Lobby page.
-   On You Win: Player will get Replyagain and Exit options.
+   On YouWin: Player will get Replyagain and Exit options.
+One Player should win all the time.
    Replyagain: Replay the same mode.
    Exit: will load the Lobby page.